Purify-net/PUrify/README.md

-PUrify - Purify your Uri
+PUrify - Your Uris have been PUrified!
 ======

 # Why do I need my Uris purified?